pexip/os-rustc/src/doc/rustc-dev-guide/src/diagnostics.md

 Notice the `reason` field which describes why the future incompatible change is happening.
 This will change the diagnostic message the user receives as well as determine which lint groups the lint is added to.
-In the example above, the lint is an "edition lint" (since it's "reason" is `EditionError`) signifying to the user that the use of anonymous parameters will no longer compile in Rust 2018 and beyond.
+In the example above, the lint is an "edition lint" (since its "reason" is `EditionError`), signifying to the user that the use of anonymous parameters will no longer compile in Rust 2018 and beyond.

 Inside [LintStore::register_lints][fi-lint-groupings], lints with `future_incompatible`